 Doctor's Notes on Cataracts, Symptoms Signs, Types, Pictures, Treatment, and Cure

-The causes of cataracts are mainly due to the protein in the eye lens being slowly altered over time and cloud the lens.
+The causes of cataracts are mainly due to the protein in the eye lens slowly being altered over time, clouding the lens.
 Other causes of cataracts include hereditary enzyme defects, trauma, eye surgery, and intraocular inflammation.
-Other associated causes may include ultra-violet light exposure, steroids, smoking and diabetes.
+Other associated causes may include ultraviolet light exposure, steroids, smoking, and diabetes.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.